hyperandroid/Automata/readme.md

 ##How to

 Automata is valid to be used directly as a node js module or directly on browsers.
+To get it:

+* npm install automata
+* include automata.js script file

-Exposes an object with two functions:
+Automata exposes an object with two functions:

 ```javascript
 module.exports= {